 Ernie continued to work in bakeries including David’s Deli near San Francisco’s Union Square and other bakeries in Oakland.
 When most people are thinking about retiring, he moved to Incline Village in North Lake Tahoe and opened Ernie’s International Pastry Shop.

 Love came to him on a return trip to Budapest.
 He met Marika through friends and after a long-distance romance, she married Ernie in Lake Tahoe in 1993.
 Marika had been a secretary and he taught her his baking techniques.
-Clientele found his pastries and Marika’s meals of goulash soup and other Hungarian specialties delightful.
+Clientele found his pastries and Marika’s meals of goulash soup and other Hungarian specialties delightful and satisfying.

-Marika carries on Hungarian traditional cooking by working in the bakery every day and making strudel.
+Marika continued with Hungarian traditional cooking by working in the bakery every day and making strudel.